m-soro/IntroToDBs/README.md

       __v: 0
     }
     ```
-    - the variable `george` doesnt really matter, we're just using this as a javascript variable to communicate to our database `cat` is what really coming from the database.
+    - the variable `george` doesn't really matter, we're just using this as a javascript variable to communicate to our database `cat` is what really coming from the database.

     - to check:
       - go to directory run in terminal `mongo`